|Purpose:||Add, update, or delete files in a .tar archive|

 See also UNTAR.

 TAR is compatible with archives created by the Linux / UNIX tar utility.
 Unless you use the /G option, the tar file will be uncompressed.
-If you don't specify any arguments, TAR will display its command dialog.

 You can specify a pathname for tararchive.
 If you don't provide an extension, and the filename as entered doesn't exist, TAR adds ".tar".
 If you don't specify an operation, TAR will default to Add.